 An ankle sprain is further described when the ligaments are stretched or torn.
-These ligaments support the ankle and you can determine the severity basing on the damage on the ligaments; whether it's stretched or torn.
+These ligaments support the ankle and you can determine the severity based on the damage to the ligaments; whether it’s stretched or torn.

 The tearing of the ligaments of the ankle doesn’t happen on a whim.
 The first stage is when the ankle rolls inward (inversion sprain) or outward (eversion sprain).
 The inward rolling causes pain along the outer side of the ankle.
 On the other hand, the outward rolling makes pain along the inner side of the ankle.
 The inversion sprain is the most common to occur while the eversion sprain is the most serious type of ankle injury.

 The ankle may roll inward or outward when the entire foot is not on the ground.
 The toes are instead what bear the body weight and the heel is elevated.
 When this is the posture of the foot, then, the ligaments of the ankle is subjected to tension.
 Sprain then occurs when you make a bad landing on an uneven surface.

 A sprain is different from tripping as the latter’s pain quickly fades away.
 The sprain is a more serious case as the ankle swells and you may have a difficult time standing or walking.
 In severe cases, there may be bruising and tenderness around the ankle area.
 You might also hear something popping or snapping as the ligaments are torn.
 To give a more accurate description in detail, ankle sprains are divided into three grades:

 Another term is a mild sprain.
 This involves the mild tearing or stretching of the ligaments.
 The aftereffects are usually soreness and mild swelling.
 Other effects are discomfort, stiffness, and struggle in walking.

 Also called a moderate sprain.
 This is about the partial tearing of the ligaments which results in joint instability, swelling, and bruising at the ankle and foot.